open-mmlab/mmpretrain/docs/tutorials/schedule.md

             '.backbone.cls_token': dict(decay_mult=0.0),
             '.backbone.pos_embed': dict(decay_mult=0.0)
         })

+    optimizer = dict(
+        type='SGD',
+        lr=0.8,
+        weight_decay=1e-4,
+        paramwise_cfg=paramwise_cfg)
     ```

-    2. Using a smaller learning rate and aweight decay for the backbone layers
+    2. Using a smaller learning rate and a weight decay for the backbone layers

     ```python
-    paramwise_cfg = dict(custom_keys={'.backbone': dict(lr_mult=0.1, decay_mult=0.9)})s
+    optimizer = dict(
+        type='SGD',
+        lr=0.8,
+        weight_decay=1e-4,
         # 'lr' for backbone and 'weight_decay' are 0.1 * lr and 0.9 * weight_decay
+        paramwise_cfg=dict(
+            custom_keys={'.backbone': dict(lr_mult=0.1, decay_mult=0.9)}))
     ```

 ## Gradient clipping and gradient accumulation

-Based on the PyTorch basic optimizer, MMCV enhances the optimizer's functions, such as gradient clipping, gradient accumulation, etc., refer to [MMCV](https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/optimizer.py).
+Besides the basic function of PyTorch optimizers, we also provide some enhancement functions, such as gradient clipping, gradient accumulation, etc., refer to [MMCV](https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/optimizer.py).

 ### Gradient clipping

-During the training process, abnormal points may cause some model gradients to explode.
-Gradient clipping needs to be used to stabilize the training process.
+During the training process, the loss function may get close to a cliffy region and cause gradient explosion.
+And gradient clipping is helpful to stabilize the training process.
+More introduction can be found in [this page](https://paperswithcode.com/method/gradient-clipping).

-Currently `clip_grad_norm_` is supported, please refer to [PyTorch Documentation](https://pytorch.org/docs/stable/generated/torch.nn.utils.clip_grad_norm_.html) for more details.
+Currently we support `grad_clip` option in `optimizer_config`, and the arguments refer to [PyTorch Documentation](https://pytorch.org/docs/stable/generated/torch.nn.utils.clip_grad_norm_.html).

-Examples are as follows:
+Here is an example:

 ```python
 optimizer_config = dict(grad_clip=dict(max_norm=35, norm_type=2))